Walking Pad Maintenance & Repair

 • Inconsistent belt motion under load.
 Either jerky motion, or sluggish movement.

 Now it's time to clean the drive belt.
 Open the motor carriage.
-Use a wet cloth to clean the inside and outside of the belt and the pully.
+Use a wet cloth to clean the inside and outside of the belt and the pulley.
 Then apply Belt Dressing to the belt.
 This should remove those issues for the time being.
 While you're in there, check the front roller (below)

 Check front roller alignment